È l'amore che conta

-"È l'amore che conta" is a song written by Italian singer Giorgia, busbee, Allan Rich and Jud Friedman and released on 9 September 2011 as the second single from Giorgia's album Dietro le apparenze.
-The single, issued by Dischi di cioccolata and distributed by Sony Music Entertainment, peaked at number 9 on the Italian Top Digital Download chart, and it was certified platinum by the Federation of the Italian Music Industry for domestic sales exceeding 60,000 units.
+"È l'amore che conta" is a song co-written, recorded and produced by Italian singer Giorgia.
+It was released on 9 September 2011 through Sony Music as the second single from her eighth studio album Dietro le apparenze.

+It peaked at number 9 on the Italian Top Digital Download chart, and it was certified platinum by the Federation of the Italian Music Industry for domestic sales exceeding 60,000 units.

 Music video

 Shot in Venice, the video was made available for viewers on October 6, 2011 in a preview in corriere.it, and on YouTube on October 7, 2011.